Nevenall/blades-in-the-dark/src/01-the-basics.md

 ### 2. The Player Chooses the Action Rating

 The player chooses which **action rating** to roll, following from what their character is doing on-screen.
-If you want to roll your /Skirmish/ action, then get in a fight.
-If you want to roll your /Command/ action, then order someone around.
+If you want to roll your {Skirmish} action, then get in a fight.
+If you want to roll your {Command} action, then order someone around.
 You can’t roll a given action rating unless your character is presently performing that action in the fiction.

 ### 3. The GM Sets the Position